terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <!-- (/3c.ccc_pal_concepts/) -->

 This is a rough draft....
 I only started using PAL in July 2026, so I still dont have a good grasp of the spectrum of what PAL apps do.
-Following diagram shows the parts that the PAL tools in Foundy used for the "haystack needle" demos.
-There is so much more.
-So this section just focuses on a narrow portion of the PAL toolset.

 <br>